VaitaR/analytics-platform/POLARS_OPTIMIZATION_REPORT.md

 3. **Future Improvements**:
    - Explore ways to reduce the pandas-to-polars conversion overhead
    - Consider implementing the entire pipeline in Polars to avoid conversions
    - Investigate further optimizations in other parts of the funnel analysis pipeline
+   - Move remaining Pandas-based auxiliary calculations (time_to_convert, cohort_analysis, path_analysis) to Polars
+   - Implement segmentation functionality directly in Polars to avoid unnecessary conversions